1993–94 Philadelphia 76ers season

 The 1993–94 Philadelphia 76ers season was the 45th season for the Philadelphia 76ers in the National Basketball Association, and their 31st season in Philadelphia, Pennsylvania.

+Season summary

+Off-season

 The 76ers received the second overall pick in the 1993 NBA draft, and selected 7' 6" center Shawn Bradley out of Brigham Young University.
-During the off-season, the team re-signed free agent and former 76ers All-Star forward Moses Malone, who won a championship with the team in the 1983 NBA Finals, acquired Dana Barros from the Charlotte Hornets, who acquired him from the Seattle SuperSonics two days prior, signed Eric Leckner, and signed Orlando Woolridge in November.
+During the off-season, the team re-signed free agent and former 76ers All-Star forward Moses Malone, who won an NBA championship with the team in the 1983 NBA Finals, acquired Dana Barros from the Charlotte Hornets, who acquired him from the Seattle SuperSonics two days prior, signed Eric Leckner, and signed Orlando Woolridge in November.